vishalchovatiya/Linux-System-Programming/How floating point no are stored ?.md

 ## Let's Understand Practically

 - So, we consider very famous float value `3.14`(PI) example.
-What if we use base 2 instead of base 10, then value of PI will be

 #### Sign

-- You know why zero here !
+- Zero here, as PI is positive!

 #### Exponent